nedbat/byterun/admin-tools/how-to-make-a-release.md

 # Check package on github

-Todo: put this in admintools as a script
+Todo: turn this into a script in `admin-tools`

 	$ mkdir /tmp/gittest; cd /tmp/gittest
 	$ pyenv local 3.7.5